openzipkin/b3-propagation/README.md

 ## ParentSpanId
 The `X-B3-ParentSpanId` header must be present on a child span and absent on the root span.
 It is encoded as 16 lower-hex characters.
 For example, a ParentSpanId header might look like: `X-B3-ParentSpanId: 0020000000000001`

-## Sampled Flag
+## Sampling Decision
-The `X-B3-Sampled` header is encoded as "1" or "0".
+An accept sampling decision is encoded as `X-B3-Sampled: 1` and a reject as `X-B3-Sampled: 0`.
 Absent means defer the decision to the receiver of this header.
-For example, a Sampled header might look like: `X-B3-Sampled: 1`
+For example, a Sampled header might look like: `X-B3-Sampled: 1`.

+Note: Before this specification was written, some tracers propagated `X-B3-Sampled` as `true` or `false` as opposed to `1` or '0'.
+While you shouldn't encode `X-B3-Sampled` as `true` or `false`, a lenient implementation may accept them.

 ## Debug Flag
 Debug is encoded as `X-B3-Flags: 1`.
-Since Debug implies Sampled, so don't also send "X-B3-Sampled: 1".
+Debug implies an accept decision: don't also send `X-B3-Sampled: 1`.

-# gRPC Propagation
+# gRPC Encoding
 B3 attributes can also be propagated as ASCII headers in the Custom Metadata of a request.
 The encoding is exactly the same as Http headers, except the names are explicitly or implicitly down-cased.